Privacy Policy

 Donations

-For audit purposes, we will keep your donation information for 12 months.
+We will keep your donation information for 6 years.
 If, after this time, you have no further involvement with Children in Wales, we will safely delete your personal information.

 What are your rights?